Christopher Vialva: Personal life

 Born on May 10, 1980, in Killeen, Texas, Christopher Andre Vialva was born to a white mother and African-American father, the latter of whom was a soldier from Trinidad.
-His parents first met at Fort Benning, Georgia before they married when Vialva's mother, also a Air Force enlistee, was 19.
+His parents first met at Fort Benning, Georgia before they married when Vialva's mother, also an Air Force enlistee, was 19.
 However, the relationship did not last long, and Vialva's mother raised him alone after she left her husband, who was reportedly abusive towards his son and wife.
 At one point, Vialva's father was also being court-martialed for an unknown offense.

 Vialva's mother was disowned by her family – who came from a military background – for having married an African-American, and they were reportedly white supremacists, which reportedly isolated her and her son further.
 Vialva's mother later on would establish relationships with white men, but these relationships were likewise abusive by nature and all of her partners in these cases rejected Vialva, whose confusion over his racial identity plagued him throughout his formative years.
 In his schooling years, Vialva was often disciplined for being disruptive but he was not a violent person per the description of his friends and teachers in school.